mattjr/syntheticcv/readme.md

 **Warning: if the povray compilation fails you may not notice it until you get missing files while running the python script**.

-if you get the error * undefined reference to 'png_write_finish_row'* when compiling povray you can try, once you are in the povray subfolder
+if you get the error *undefined reference to png_write_finish_row* when compiling povray you can try, once you are in the povray subfolder

 	cp  $PWD/../libpng15/lib/libpng15.so.15 $PWD/../libpng15/lib/libpng12.so
 	export CPPFLAGS=-I$PWD/../libpng15/include